Usernamejwle/process-governor/docs/ui_rule_configurator.md

 - If the entered data is incorrect, the corresponding cell will be highlighted, and an error icon will appear next to it.
 - Hovering over the error icon will display a tooltip with the reason for the error.
-- If there are errors, the **Save** button and the option to save upon closing are not available.
+- If there are errors, the **Apply** button and the option to save upon closing are not available.

 ![rule_configurator_with_error_screenshot.png](images/rule_configurator_with_error_screenshot.png)